Project-MONAI/tutorials/auto3dseg/README.md

 - Step 4: [Hyper-parameter optimization](docs/hpo.md)
 - Step 5: [Model ensemble](docs/ensemble.md)

+## GPU utilization optimization

+Given the variety of GPU devices users have, we provide an automated way to optimize the GPU utilization (e.g., memory usage) of algorithms in Auto3DSeg.
+During algorithm generation, users can enable the optimization option.
+Auto3DSeg can then further automatically tune the hyper-parameters to fully utilize the available GPU capacity.
+Concrete examples can be found [here](docs/gpu_opt.md).

 ## FAQ

 Please refer to [FAQ](docs/faq.md) for frequently asked questions.